Mgsignorelli/unicornticket/README.md

 Username: admin
 Password: 1234qwer

-The admin passwords are different due to a Postgres limitation in permitted passwords.
+The admin passwords are different due to a Django limitation in live permitted passwords.

 ## Technologies Used